moveeleven-data/ledgerline/models/staging/z_README.md

 2. **Remove ghost rows and deduplicate**
    - Drop rows that are completely empty placeholders.
-   - Deduplicate on the natural business grain, keeping the latest record by `load_ts` and using tie-breakers where needed.
+   - Deduplicate on the natural business grain, keeping the latest record by `ingestion_ts` and using tie-breakers where needed.

 3. **Inject a default member**
    - Every staging model appends one synthetic record with key `'-1'`.